 A note: for the purpose of this article, I’m focusing on Barley, not Mia.
-While Mia was in the midst of a very important developmental period of her life, she was apparently confident and unphased with Barley.
+While Mia was in the midst of a very important developmental period of her life, she was apparently confident around other dogs (not so much with people) and unphased with Barley.
 Part of teaching him to be calm around her was for her benefit as well.
 In real life, it’s imperative to balance both dogs and their needs.

 Yelling, Snarling, and Other Unwanted Emotional Reactions